7 ways to save money on your home insurance

 7. Double up

-If you have another insurance policy, you may be able to bag an extra discount when you get a home insurance quote from the same insurer.
+If you have another insurance policy, you could bag a multi policy discount when you buy home insurance from the same insurer.

 Some lenders also offer money off home insurance if you’ve got your mortgage with them, so check for this as well.